prasantmahato/CP-Practice/README.md

 # CP-Practice

-## This is my Daily Practice & Competative Programming Problems & Solutions
+## This is my Daily Practice & Competative Programming in CodeChef Problems with Solutions